davidffa/Snake_MP/API.md

 ## TCP Packets

+### ⚠ Note

+All TCP packets are prefixed with its length with a 16 bit unsigned int (little endian).

 ### Info packet

 The server sends this packet to a newly connected client, indicating its snake ID, the position of all snakes and the position of the food.